Roly Bonevacia

-Rolieny Nonato Luis Bonevacia (born 8 October 1991) is a professional footballer who plays as a midfielder for Al Tadhamon in the Kuwait Premier League.
+Rolieny Nonato Luis Bonevacia (born 8 October 1991) is a professional footballer who plays as a midfielder for I-League club Sreenidi Deccan.
 He has played international football at youth level for the Netherlands, while at senior level he represents Curaçao, making his first official appearance for them in June 2019.

 Club career

 Bonevacia was born in Lelystad and started playing football with VV Reiger Boys in Heerhugowaard, North Holland.
 Different professional clubs were interested in signing the youngster, including AZ and AFC Ajax, for whom he finally signed his first youth contract in the summer of 2001.
 Until 2010, Bonevacia played in the Ajax Academy, first as a central defender and later as a defensive midfielder.
 In July 2008, Bonevacia signed his first professional contract for Ajax, a three-year deal until 2011.
 He was considered to be a top prospect at Ajax.

 Ajax

 At the beginning of the 2010–11 season, Bonevacia was added to Ajax's senior squad by manager Martin Jol.
 He made his Eredivisie debut in the starting line-up on 14 August 2010 in a 4–2 victory over Vitesse at the Amsterdam ArenA.
 His second appearance came on 22 September 2010 in the KNVB Cup where he started and played the full 90 minutes in the 5–0 win against MVV Maastricht at home.

 Bonevacia made no further appearances for the first team following the resignation of Martin Jol, and was loaned out to NAC Breda the following season.